syncfusion-content/windowsforms-docs/WindowsForms/treeview/FAQ/How-to-Sort-all-the-nodes-in-the-TreeViewAdv-control.md

 ---
 layout: post
-title: How-to-Sort-all-the-nodes-in-the-TreeViewAdv-control | WindowsForms | Syncfusion
+title: How to Sort all the Nodes in the TreeViewAdv | Syncfusion
 description: how to sort all the nodes in the treeviewadv control
 platform: WindowsForms
 control: TreeView
 documentation: ug
 ---

+# How to Sort all the Nodes in the TreeViewAdv

+This page exlains How to Sort all the Nodes in the TreeViewAdv and more details.

-# How to Sort all the Nodes in the TreeViewAdv Control
+## How to Sort all the Nodes in the TreeViewAdv Control

 This can be done by setting the SortWithChildNodes property to true.